todb/todb/README.md

   - 🔐 I hate PGP, but still kinda like [Keybase](https://keybase.io/todb).
   - 📧 My most reliable email right now is a toss up between todb@packetfu.com and todb@hugesuccess.org.
   - 😱 I'm [741343407133425726](https://discordapp.com/users/741343407133425726) on Discord, and Discord is a surprisingly effective way to reach me quickly.
-  - 🤑 I'm on [LinkedIn](https://www.linkedin.com/in/todbeardsley/), and trying to be more active there, but I'm afraid it's mostly lashing out at toxic positivity people and the work-from-office cultists.
+  - 🤑 I'm on [LinkedIn](https://www.linkedin.com/in/todbeardsley/), and trying to be more active there
+    - I'm afraid it's still mostly just me lashing out at toxic positivity.

 ## GitHub